skirmess/Dist-Zilla-Plugin-AutoPrereqs-Perl-Critic/README.md

 Note: This feature needs HTTP access to **cpanmetadb.plackperl.org**.
 Please disable this feature if you're system cannot access that server.

+Note: To reduce network traffic and remove the delay caused by the network access the cache file `.perlcritic_package.yml` is generated.
+You can either add this file to your `.gitignore` file or add it to Git.
+It will be updated as soon as the system runs a newer version of [Perl::Critic](https://metacpan.org/pod/Perl::Critic) then the one that is mentioned in the cache file.

 ## type

 By default, the dependencies are added as **type** **requires**.
 This can be changed